Small Business Saturday: The Business Owners’ Guide 2024

 Small Business Saturday reminds us all of how important small businesses are to the local economy.
 Even shoppers who normally frequent big box retailers may, if only for the day, opt to shop at boutiques and mom-and-pop restaurants.
 This surge in sales can get a business that’s otherwise struggling (especially through these COVID-19 times) through the holiday season.

-Supporting Small Business at the Cash Register
+Supporting Small Business at the Point of Checkout

 Although you may be a small business owner, you’re also a consumer.
 You have choices regarding where you shop, what you buy, and whether or not you shop in the Main Street businesses where you live.
 May I suggest you spend a little of your hard-earned money on Saturday patronizing the small, locally-owned businesses in your community?